faustbrian/cascade/docs/events.md

----
-title: Events
-description: Monitor resolution lifecycle with SourceQueried, ValueResolved, and ResolutionFailed events in Cascade
----

 Cascade provides event listeners to monitor the resolution lifecycle.
 Use events for logging, metrics, debugging, and performance monitoring.

 ## Available Events